genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 Use the ID to track the status of the import.

     ![Response](quick-start-images/post-samples-response.png)
-    <figcaption>The response confirms the upload of the study has started and and ID for the Job has been assigned (1269 for this example)</figcaption>
+    <figcaption>The response confirms the upload of the study has started and an ID for the Job has been assigned (1269 for this example)</figcaption>

 6. **Track the Import Status**: You can track the status of the import with the endpoint `/api/v1/jobs/{jobExecId}/output` to ensure the import process is successful and no errors are detected.